oxygenxml/oxygen-publishing-template-samples/templates/data-tables/README.md

        <fragment placeholder="webhelp.fragment.head" file="html-fragments/data-tables-script-fragment.xml"/>
     </html-fragments>
     ```
-1. Optionally, you may copy the *tiles.css* file and reference it in the *&lt;css>* section of your *opt* file.
-Alternatively you can copy the CSS rules from *tiles.css* into your template's CSS file.

 **Note:** If you haven't created a Publishing Template yet, you can create one by following the procedure described in [this topic](https://www.oxygenxml.com/doc/versions/25.0/ug-webhelp-responsive/topics/whr-create-publishing-template-x.html).